the French flag

 Whatever happens to you was prepared for you from all eternity, and the chain of causes has spun together forever both your substance and this accident 1.

-Let us take an example: suppose today I walk out of my house, a brick falls on my head, and I die.
+Let us take an example: suppose I step out of my house one day, a brick falls on my head, and I die.
 This event may seem like pure chance, but in reality, it is merely the consequence of a chain of causes.

 If this brick fell on my head, it is because a workman placed it there and forgot about it.
 If he placed it on the roof, it was because he intended to use it to build a new chimney.
-If he wanted to build a chimney, it was because the building’s owner had instructed him to do so.
+If he wanted to build a chimney, it was because the building's owner had instructed him to do so.
 Why?
 Because a tenant had complained.
 Why did the tenant complain?
-And so on—we trace the chain of causes back step by step.
+And so on — we can trace the chain of causes back, step by step.

 Likewise, if the brick fell, it was because of a gust of wind.
 Why was there such a gust?
 Because a low-pressure system caused a movement of air masses.
 Why did this low-pressure system form?
 Again, this event has its own causes, and we can continue tracing them backwards.

-It is this chain of causality that Marcus Aurelius describes as follows: All things are interwoven with one another; their sequence is sacred 2.
+Marcus Aurelius captures this chain of causality in a single phrase: All things are interwoven with one another; their sequence is sacred 2.

 There is, therefore, no such thing as chance.
 Instead, we have a destiny, in the sense that the course of events that will affect us is already determined.